|

 Afternoon

-- Dinner included at the hotel.
+- Dinner included at a local restaurant

 Morning